Home > Spain > Malaga - Costa del Sol > Shine International Academy

 As a progressive organisation, all our staff are committed to developing their own professional learning.
 We have regular professional dialogue as well as staff development meetings where we review and share our learning and the impact it has on our learners and our practice.

-At Shine we make the most of our lovely climate on the Costa del Sol by having many of our learning experiences and opportunities take place in our gardens.
+At Shine we make the most of our lovely climate on the Costa del Sol by having many of our learning experiences and opportunities take place outdoors which, along with the obvious health benefits, provides a more natural and relaxing environment in which your child can learn, while enjoying the freedom and mindfulness of the outdoors.

 Do you know Shine International Academy?